JK-Flip-Flop96/nvim-config/README.md

+## WARNING: This config is broken as shit, new one in the works

 # NeoVim Configuration Files

 A full fat Nvim configuration with nothing optimised in the slightest.
 Lots of stuff to click on.